top of page

 How many GMMG Camaros were made?

-The GMMG shop modified around 378 4th-generation Camaros from the 2000 through 2002 model years.
+The GMMG shop modified around 378 collectible 4th-generation Camaros between the 2000 and 2002 model years.

-These were part of various programs GMMG undertook with partner dealerships like Berger Chevrolet and Earnhardt Chevrolet.
+These limited-edition models were part of exclusive programs with partner dealerships like Berger Chevrolet and Earnhardt Chevrolet.

 How to identify a GMMG Camaro?

-There are several ways of identifying a fourth-generation Camaro modified by GMMG.
-One way is inspecting the driver's door jam for a numbered brass tag.
-These were installed by GMMG technicians and recorded in an official registry.
+1. Brass Tag: Inspect the driver’s door jam for a numbered brass tag.
+These tags were installed by GMMG technicians and are recorded in an official registry.

-Another indicator is exterior badging.
-Many times GMMG installed a red, white, and blue Yenko-inspired crest badge on the rear taillight panel, on the driver's side.
-The cars also received numeral graphics on the rearview mirror and on the base of the windshield.
+2. Exterior Badging: Look for exterior badging, particularly a red, white, and blue Yenko-inspired crest badge on the rear taillight panel on the driver’s side.
+Many GMMG Camaros also feature numeral graphics on the rearview mirror and at the base of the windshield.

-A third way is through original documentation which could include GMMG's second and third selling stickers.
-The second selling sticker will detail the package contents with the third selling sticker detailing above and beyond options installed.
-Both will contain data that correlates to the individual vehicle.
+3. Original Documentation: Check for original documentation, including GMMG’s second and third selling stickers.
+The second sticker outlines the package contents, while the third details additional options installed.
+Both stickers contain data that correlates to the specific vehicle.

 Inside the driver's door jam, GMMG technicians riveted numbered door tags to indicate vehicles modified through their shop.